 This page has information on fluoride levels in tap water and bottled water in western Europe.
-Tap water data are provided for Austria, Belgium, Croatia, Czech Republic, Denmark, England, Finland, France, Germany, Ireland, Italy, Netherlands, Norway, Portugal, Scotland, Spain, Sweden, and Switzerland.
+Tap water data are provided for Austria, Belgium, Britain, Croatia, Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, Netherlands, Norway, Portugal, Spain, Sweden, and Switzerland.
 The next page has info on salt fluoridation and other systemic fluoride treatments, and dental statistics.
 It also takes a closer look at Scotland and the Netherlands.

 The inconvenient truth

 The perpetrators of forced-fluoridation often try to explain away the fact that reported dental caries rates are just as low in nonfluoridated western European countries as they are in countries where forced-fluoridation is committed by exaggerating fluoride exposure in the former.
 According to the Fluoride Action Network website, the Irish Republic (73% of the population), Spain (11% of the population), and Britain (11% of the population) are the only countries in western Europe which subject their populations to fluoride pollution in their tap water, making up just 3% of the total western European population.
 Those figures come originally from the British Fluoridation Society (BFS) website.